bsvskashyap/satellite-burnt-area-segmentation/README.md

-# USRA: Urban Semantic Segmentation Research
+# USRA: Burnt Area Mapping Using Satellite Imagery Semantic Segmentation Research

-This repository contains the implementation and trained models for semantic segmentation of urban scenes using deep learning techniques.
-The project focuses on developing robust neural network architectures for pixel-wise classification of urban imagery.
+This repository contains the implementation and trained models for semantic segmentation of satellite imagery using deep learning techniques.
+The project focuses on developing robust neural network architectures for pixel-wise classification of satellite imagery for burnt area mapping.

 ## Overview

 The workflow consists of three main stages:

-1. **Data Preprocessing** - Preparation and augmentation of urban scene datasets
+1. **Data Preprocessing** - Preparation and augmentation of satellite imagery datasets
 2. **Model Training** - Training custom U-Net and GRU-based architectures
-3. **Inference** - Applying trained models to segment new urban images
+3. **Inference** - Applying trained models to segment new satellite images

 ## Installation